 From the first day these mustangs arrive I am looking for a “Commitment to Adopt”.
 Someone who is willing to say YES, when this horse is available I DO want it and WILL adopt it.
 That’s it.
 No money needs to be exchanged, no deposit placed.
 Due to previous experiences with potential adopters backing out on their commitment I no longer list horses as adoption pending until the BLM has received and approved the adoption application.
 Sometimes the adopter needs to wait for me to finish the horse in order to submit their application.
 Once somebody “commits” to a horse I will stop showing it to other potential adopters as well as stop actively updating ads / soliciting adopters.

-The Trainer Incentive Program requires that the mustangs can be haltered, lead, can be brushed all over, pick up all four feet and load into a trailer before I can allow anybody to submit an adoption application.
+The Trainer Incentive Program requires that the mustangs can be haltered, lead, pick up all four feet and load into a trailer.
 I showcase mustangs in training as soon as they arrive so depending on the stage of training the mustang has he / she may not have learned all of those behaviors yet, but they will know them before they are adopted.

 Unfortunately my schedule does not permit me to accept outside horses.
 I maintain a full-time job and train horses under the TIP program because it is fun for me.
 Through the TIP program I am able to train these horses as time permits.
 I am under no obligation to train a certain number of days per week or complete a horse’s training in a certain time frame.
 I can’t ethically train outside horses because I cannot guarantee they will receive regular work.
 For potential adopters looking to have additional training for their mustang I highly recommend you check the TIP Trainer list and locate a trainer near you.
 It is always a good situation when the owner can observe and be involved with their horse’s training.
 Hiring a local trainer will allow you to do just that!

-We created this short video to answer some of the basic questions we get about the mustang adoption process.
+Be sure to click on the Adoption Process link in the menu above.
+We have also created this short video to answer some of the basic questions we get about the mustang adoption process.